ShreyAC962/ShreyAC962/README.md

 <!--
   ┌────────────────────────────────────────────────────────────────────┐
-  │  GitHub Profile README for Shreya C                        │ │  HOW TO USE:                                                        │
+  │  GitHub Profile README for Shreya                         │ │  HOW TO USE:                                                        │
   │  1.
 Create a repo named EXACTLY your GitHub username                │ │            │